 The Arecibo Observatory is home to the world’s largest single-aperture telescope.
 It does super-cool things like collect data for the [email protected] project and functions for use in radio astronomy, atmospheric science, radar astronomy, not to mention allowing E.T. to phone home.

 Its remoteness in the RF-free mountains of the Caribbean makes it perfect for use in exploring space, but a pain in the ass to visit.
 The journey to the observatory takes 90 minutes from San Juan through the mountains and jungles of Puerto Rico; you’ll encounter plenty of chickens and goats on the (sometimes) paved roads.

-You’ll know you’re getting close as you begin to see signs “requiring” all visitors to turn off cell radios, and two-way radios.
-From this point, the rest of the journey had pretty clearly marked road signs.
+With the loss of cellular service gives a good indication that you’re close to the observatory; you’ll begin to see signs requiring all visitors to turn off cell radios, and two-way radios.
+The remainder of the journey was pretty easy thanks to the marked road signs.

-Once you arrive at the visitor center, you can be guaranteed of no lines and/or waiting due to the fact you just drove to (what it seems like) a third-world country.
+Once you arrive at the visitor center, you can be guaranteed of no lines or waiting due to the fact you just drove to (what it seems like) a third-world country.

 The visitor center is very average with a lot of cool nerd information about the observatory, astronomy, and access to overpriced gift shop stuff.

 Outside the observatory building is a ledge overlooking the 1000 ft diameter radio telescope that humans created to explore the furthest reaches of space.

 If you’re a science nerd, and in Puerto Rico – it’s worth a visit.